MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-windows-admin-center.md

 This article describes known issues with Windows Admin Center (WAC) on Azure Stack HCI.
 You can also review [known issues](known-issues.md) that are specific to using Azure Kubernetes Service (AKS) on the Azure Stack HCI.

-## When updating the Kubernetes version, the update page shows the update is still processing when the update is actually complete
+## When updating the Kubernetes version, the update page shows the update is still processing when the update is completed

-If you have workload clusters with Kubernetes version 1.19.9 installed, and then try to update them to Kubernetes 1.19.11 through Windows Admin Center, the Kubernetes update page continues to show that the update is still in process.
-However, if you run `Get-AksHciCluster`, it shows that the update has completed, and if you open WAC in a new tab, the cluster is updated to 1.19.11 in the Kubernetes clusters list.
+If you have workload clusters with Kubernetes version 1.19.9 installed, and then use Windows Admin Center to update them to Kubernetes version 1.19.11, the Kubernetes update page continues to show that the update is still in process.
+However, if you run [Get-AksHciCluster](./reference/ps/get-akshcicluster.md), the output shows that the update has completed, and if you open Windows Admin Center in a new tab, the cluster is updated to 1.19.11 in the **Kubernetes clusters** list.
 You can ignore this issue as the update process did complete.

 ## Restarting Azure Stack HCI nodes causes timing issue